beartype/numerary/README.md

     So we need one of:

     1. A fully functional back-port of PEP 604;
-    1. Version irrelevance *through* Python 3.9; or
+    1. Version irrelevance *through* Python 3.9; and
     1. A meaningful and comprehensive fix to [python/mypy#3186](https://github.com/python/mypy/issues/3186) that such that we can gleefully delete ``numerary`` (or at least declare it obsolete) and move on with our lives.

-    Place your bets on which happens first.
+    I am taking bets on which happens first.

 Does the ``Union`` provide *any* benefit?
 Yes.